kt3k/moneybit-app/src/domain/document.md

 - name: name
   type: string
   desc: The name of the document
-- name: journal
+- name: journalId
-  type: Journal
+  type: string
-  desc: The journal of the document
+  desc: The id of the journal of the document
-- name: chart
+- name: chartId
-  type: AccountTypeChart
+  type: string
-  desc: The chart of the account types
+  desc: The id of the chart of the account types
 - name: currency
   type: Currency
   desc: The currency of the document